stephanedorotich/GroupProjectTeamN/README.md

 #### Kathryn Lepine:
 - Draw a new sketch for 'Drone History' based on our learnings from the Affinity Diagramming session
 - Develop a vertical prototype for 'Drone History'
+- Aggregate preliminary prototypes for each task to a low-fidelity prototype for the whole system
 - Perform a Cognitive Walkthrough Analysis for 'Drone History'
 - Create a skeleton PowerPoint presentation for the team
 - Present the Affinity Diagram